Trophy Mountain Flower Meadows

 The second bloom occurs in August, and here you are treated to a full flush of colour.
 The most common flowers are the red Indian Paint Brush, the purple Lupin and Alpine Daisy.
 Spending a day in the meadows is a real treat.

 Many rate the West Lake Loop their favourite short hiking trail in Wells Gray Park.
 The trail hugs the Clearwater River then loops around West Lake to rejoin the trail at Bailey’s Chute.
-In late August and Early September visitors can watch Chinook Salmon attempt to jump the impressive rapid.
+Along the trail you will also hike through some of the Oldest Growth Forests in Wells Gray Park, and you will see two small waterfalls as well.
+In late August and early September visitors can watch Chinook Salmon attempt to jump the impressive rapid that is Bailey’s Chute.
 The trail is unique as it’s one of the few trails that hugs the Clearwater River, exposing pebble beaches, rocky outcrops and some of the Oldest Growth Forests in Wells Gray Park.
+This trail is approximately 2 hours return (5.5km)

 If you truly wish to experience the very best of Wells Gray Park signing up to one of our outfitters is the best way to go.